 Singapore International Arbitration Center (SIAC) is the most popular Arbitration center in the Asia Pacific region.
 Singapore as a host nation has earned its reputation for neutrality and speedy disposal of cases pending before its Courts arising from International Arbitration.
 Same as HKIAC, the SIAC arbitration clause is also quite popular in Bangladesh due to the geographical proximity of the country and ease of access by business travelers, parties even within Bangladesh prefer to choose SIAC as a venue for resolving disputes.

-The volume of trade between Bangladesh and China has increased in recent years, not only in the garment sector but also in infrastructure, development etc. for example, bridge, power plant, embankment, construction etc. Due to the preference of our Chinese clients, nowadays, the China International Economic and Trade Arbitration Commission (CIETAC) clause is prevalent in cross border transactions between Bangladesh and China.
-The Chambers is familiar with CIETAC rules and fully capable of dealing with issues involving CIETAC arbitration.
+The volume of trade between Bangladesh and China has increased in recent years, not only in the garment sector but also in infrastructure, development etc. for example, bridge, power plant, embankment, construction etc. Due to the preference of our Chinese clients, nowadays, China International Economic and Trade Arbitration Commission (CIETAC) clause is prevalent in cross-border transactions between Bangladesh and China.

-The London Chamber of International Arbitration (LCIA) is one of the oldest Arbitration institutions attributed in developing the practice of International Arbitration as a pioneer and torch bearer alongside ICC.
+The London Court of International Arbitration (LCIA) is one of the oldest Arbitration institutions attributed in developing the practice of International Arbitration as a pioneer and torchbearer alongside ICC.
 The decision of LCIA are often cited in International Arbitration involving Bangladesh,

 The United Nations Commission on International Trade Laws (UNCITRAL) is quite popular amongst Arbitration when it comes down to ADHOC Arbitration.
-The Rules comprehensively deals with appointment of Arbitrator, arbitration proceeding in such a manner which suits the needs of the Parties who are not interested in Institutional Arbitration, for eg: Step Party.
-Chambers regularly utilize the UNCITRAL rules as a clause for Arbitration, specifying the appointing authority as per the choice of the Party.
+The Rules comprehensively deals with the appointment of Arbitrator, arbitration proceeding in such a manner which suits the needs of the Parties who are not interested in Institutional Arbitration, for e.g.: State Party.

 - Power : Smith Co-generation (BD) Ltd. vs. BPDB and GOB